© 2007 Clay County Flyers RC Club Inc

-A. Regular Meetings: Regular meetings will be held quarterly at a time and place designated by the Board of Directors and published in the club newsletter.
+A. Club Meetings – Club meetings will be held at a time and place designated by the Board of Directors as

 Article VI: Record Keeping

-A. The records of the club will be the responsibility of the Board of Directors.
-Specific records will be kept by each of the board members as shown below;
+A. Records of the club will be the responsibility of the Board of Directors.
+Specific records will be kept by each

-b.
-Vice President: Create and pass along special committee meeting records to the Administrative Assistant for safe keeping.
+2. Vice President – Create and pass along special committee meeting records to the Secretary.

-d.
-Treasurer: All financial records, including but not limited to collections, payments and bank records.
+4. Treasurer – All financial records, including but not limited to collections, payments, and bank records.

 Article VII: Committees

-B. All committees will function in an ex-officio capacity and posses no power, acting solely in an advisory capacity.
+B. All committees will function in an ex-officio capacity acting solely in an advisory capacity.